A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Robust goal-conditioned control policies

 where $\hat{\psi}^i$ represents scenarios from a restricted subset of those used for \ac{RL} training and $\hat{N}_s$ is the corresponding number of scenarios.
 As with any \ac{MPC}-based policy, only the first action in \cref{eq:QMPC} is deployed.
 There are several pieces to unpack: \begin{itemize} \item \textbf{Terminal cost.}\quad We use the learned value function $V^{\pi}_g (s) = Q^{\pi}_g (s, \mu_{\text{actor}}(s))$ as a terminal cost, where $\mu_{\text{actor}}$ is the mean of the policy $\pi$.
-Rather than implementing the \ac{RL} actions directly, the value function informs the constrained loss landscape. \item \textbf{Soft constraints.}\quad When the state is very far from the goal, we have meaning the $N$-step cost only accounts for constraint penalties $\epsilon$.
+Rather than implementing the \ac{RL} actions directly, the value function informs the constrained loss landscape. $\pi$ is given by a neural network whose outputs are mean $\mu_{\text{actor}}$ and covariance $\Sigma_{\text{actor}}$, where $\Sigma_{\text{actor}}$ primarily drives exploration; hence, we only use $\mu_{\text{actor}}$ for online control. \item \textbf{Soft constraints.}\quad When the state is very far from the goal, we have meaning the $N$-step cost only accounts for constraint penalties $\epsilon$.
 This directly enables the agent to focus on short-term constraint satisfaction, and then consider long-term cost through the terminal value function.
-In contrast, weighing constraint violations can be cumbersome when using, for example, a quadratic stage cost; on the other hand, hard constraints may be used, which can result in the controller getting ``stuck'' trying to avoid violations.
-This is illustrated in \cref{fig:cstr_rlmpc_profile} in \cref{subsec:cstr}. \item \textbf{Scenario tree.}\quad $\hat{\psi}^i$ encompasses a set of scenarios, possibly different from those seen in the offline \ac{MDP}.
+In contrast, weighing constraint violations can be cumbersome when using, for example, a quadratic stage cost.
+Alternatively, hard constraints may be used, which can result in the controller getting ``stuck'' trying to avoid violations, or becoming infeasible if improperly designed.
+This is illustrated in \cref{fig:cstr_rlmpc_profile} in \cref{subsec:cstr}.
+The proposed architecture avoids such issues. \item \textbf{Scenario tree.}\quad $\hat{\psi}^i$ encompasses a set of scenarios, possibly different from those seen in the offline \ac{MDP}.
 For example, the policy \cref{eq:QMPC} might only factor in the extreme uncertainty realizations.
 As in \cref{eq:multiMPCobj}, we assume branching occurs only at the initial state $x^i_0 = s$, then predictions are performed over fixed scenarios for a short time horizon, leading to the terminal cost. \end{itemize} To summarize, \cref{eq:QMPC} includes the core feature of scenario-based \ac{MPC}, which is planning over different realizations of a system model.
-Moreover, it incorporates a high-level cost through the goal-conditioned \ac{RL} state value function, and a local Gaussian stage cost.
+Moreover, it incorporates a high-level cost through the goal-conditioned \ac{RL} state value function, and a local Gaussian-shaped stage cost.
 This stage cost enables the proposed value function-augmented \ac{MPC} agent to prioritize constraints at states far away from the goal.